Royal Life PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Royal Life, PPI may have been added to a customer's policy by Royal Life, in some cases without their knowledge.
-Royal Life may have rejected a credit application if PPI was refused by the customer.
+Royal Life may have disapproved a credit application if PPI was refused by the customer.

 Royal Life PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Royal Life.